alicimsamil/StarProject/README.md

 - **Small Star Button:** Adds small stars to the sky.
 - **Big Star Button:** Adds big stars to the sky.
 - **Reset Button:** Resets the state of the stars in the sky.
+- **Local Data Management:** The SkyWebView custom WebView utilizes `SharedPreferences` to locally store the list of stars.
+This ensures that the star information persists across app sessions
+- **Unit Test:** The SkyWebView custom WebView comes with a comprehensive set of unit tests to ensure the stability and correctness of its functionality.
+These tests cover various scenarios, including the handling of star additions, resets, and the management of the local star list.

 ## Usage